stonedada/ST-GAN/README.md

-# Improve the GAN to makde prograss
+# Improve the GAN to make prograss